 As a regulated utility, the Partnership records certain amounts at estimated values until these amounts are finalized.
 The Partnership bases its estimates and judgements on historical experience, including experience with regulatory processes, current conditions and various other assumptions that are believed to be reasonable under the circumstances.
 These factors form the basis for making judgements about the carrying values of assets and liabilities.
 They are also the basis for identifying and assessing the Partnership's accounting treatment with respect to commitments and contingencies.
-Examples of significant estimates include:
+Significant estimates include:

-- Expected regulatory decisions on matters that may impact revenue; - The recovery and settlement of financial assets and liabilities related to regulated activities; - Key economic assumptions used in cash flow projections; - The estimated useful lives of assets; - The recoverability of tangible and intangible assets, including estimates of future costs to retire physical assets or the recoverability of costs associated with direct assigned projects that have been delayed in the regulatory process; - The recoverability of intangible assets with indefinite lives, such as goodwill; and - The accruals for capital projects and payroll.
+- Expected regulatory decisions on matters that may impact revenue; - The recovery and settlement of financial assets and liabilities related to regulated activities, including prudence reviews by the AUC of direct assigned capital deferral account (DACDA) applications; - Key economic assumptions used in cash flow projections; - The estimated useful lives of assets; - The recoverability of tangible and intangible assets, including estimates of future costs to retire physical assets or the recoverability of costs associated with direct assigned projects that have been delayed in the regulatory process; - The recoverability of intangible assets with indefinite lives, such as goodwill; and - The accruals for capital projects and payroll.